Keywords

 | partial_failures | 0.63 | 0.48 | −0.18 | 0.49 |

-These numerical descriptors corroborate the graphical observations.
-The dos_attack scenario exhibits the strongest multifractality as quantified by and the largest variability; spectral skewness is negative, reaffirming the predominance of extreme slow events.
-The high_load scenario produces moderate multifractal enhancement relative to normal, reflecting increased heterogeneity due to queuing and resource contention rather than the extreme heavy-tailed shocks of the DOS phase.
+These in turn agree with the graphical observations made.
+The dos_attack scenario is the one with the highest multifractality in terms of Δα and shows the largest variability of h ( q) as well; the spectral skewness is negative: confirming the predominance of extreme slow events.
+The high_load scenario results in moderate multifractal enhancement from normal and indicates the increase in heterogeneity of queuing and resource contention, not due to the extreme heavy tail shocks bridged by the DOS phase.

-To connect multifractal descriptors with traditional performance indicators, we computed Pearson correlation coefficients and robust (Spearman) rank correlations between Δα and the mean consensus time per simulation window, and between Δα and the empirical round failure rate.
-Figure 4 shows a scatter plot of Δα versus mean consensus time, with each point representing a non-overlapping block of 500 rounds sampled across the full simulated timeline.
-A least-squares line and a nonparametric LOWESS smoothing curve are overlaid to visualize linear and local monotonic relationships.
+In order to relate multifractal descriptors with common performance indicators, the Pearson correlation coefficients and the robust (Spearman) rank correlations between Δα and the mean of the consensus time in each simulation window, as well as the Δα and the empirical round failure rate, were computed.
+A scatter plot of Δα versus mean consensus time with each point representing a non-overlapping block of 500 rounds sampled over the entire simulated timeline is given in Figure 4.
+A least-squares line and a nonparametric LOWESS smoothing curve are superimposed to visualize a linear and local monotonic relationship, respectively.

-The scatter shows a clear positive monotonic relationship: blocks with larger Δα are associated with systematically higher mean consensus times.
-Table 4 reports correlation coefficients and regression summary statistics quantifying this relationship.
-The Pearson correlation and Spearman indicate a strong and significant association.
-A simple linear regression of mean_consensus_time on yields an , signaling that Δα explains a substantial fraction of cross-block variability in mean consensus latency.
+The scatter suggests a linear monotonic relationship, with large Δα blocks being linked to systematically higher mean consensus times.
+Correlation coefficients and regression summary statistics measuring this relationship can be found in Table 4.
+The Pearson correlation r = 0.72 (p < 1e−6) and Spearman ρ = 0.68 show a strong and significant association between A simple linear regression of mean_consensus_tim on Δα gives an ≈ 0.52, indicating that Δα accounts for a large proportion of the cross-block variability in mean consensus latency.

 | Statistic | Value |